 Be sure to attend your hearing on time, plan on arriving 15 minutes early.
-If your hearing is by telephone, the Tenancy Dispute Officer will call the applicant and respondent at the telephone numbers the applicant provided on the application form.
-The applicant and respondent must both be available at the scheduled start time and for 45 minutes after the start time to accommodate for any delays.
+If your hearing is by telephone, the Tenancy Dispute Officer will call the applicant and respondent at the telephone numbers the applicant provided on the application form or that the respondent provided to the RTDRS office.
+The applicant and respondent must both be available at the scheduled start time and for 90 minutes after the start time to accommodate for any delays.

 If you have witnesses that will be giving testimony at the hearing you should advise them of the date, time and location of the hearing.
-Prepare for your case by going through your evidence and being familiar with copies of the information and documents that you provided in advance to the RTDRS and the other party at the hearing.
+If a witness is attending by telephone, be sure to have the correct telephone number for the witness in advance.
+Prepare for your case by going through your evidence and being familiar with the information and documents that you provided to the RTDRS and the other party prior to the hearing.

 Remember to bring your documents (for example, your Application Package, additional evidence, defence evidence) with you as you may be required to refer to them at the hearing.